SecureFromScratch/Workshops/hacking/devtools/solutions/othersorders.md

 - Go to your basket
 - Check carefully the request
 - Edit and resend the request so you will be able to get someone else's basket and resend
-- Check the ntework tab again
+- Check the network tab again

 ## How edit and resend requests